Year of inscription on the World Heritage List 2015

 Conservation issues presented to the World Heritage Committee in 2019

-On 4 December 2018, the State Party submitted a state of conservation report, which is available at http://whc.unesco.org/en/list/1488/documents/ and addresses the recommendations of the World Heritage Committee as follows:
+On 3 December 2018, the State Party submitted a state of conservation report on the property, which is available at http://whc.unesco.org/en/list/1440/documents.The report addresses progress made on the implementation of the previous Committee Decision and presents additional information on activities undertaken to support and enhance the understanding and management of the property, as follows:

 Analysis and Conclusions of the World Heritage Centre, ICOMOS and ICCROM